Top 10 Most Bizarre Foods in the World

 Places eaten: China, Taiwan, and parts of Southeast Asia

-A traditional yet luxurious food originated in China that is commonly served in weddings and other festivities.
-The shark fin itself is tasteless, but it's revered for its usually chewy texture.
-There are many claims about shark fins having properties "enhancing" the body in various ways - including qi energy, prolonging human life, or even preventing cancer or heart disease.
-Contrary to that, shark fins have no nutrition or benefits.
-Despite common beliefs, shark fins can contain high concentrations of mercury and should be eaten in moderation.
+A traditional yet luxurious food originating in China, commonly served at weddings and other festivities.
+The shark fin itself is tasteless but is revered for its chewy texture.
+Despite many claims about shark fins enhancing the body in various ways - such as qi energy, prolonging human life, or even preventing cancer or heart disease - shark fins have no nutritional benefits.
+Contrary to common beliefs, shark fins can contain high concentrations of mercury and should be consumed in moderation.

 10 Turtle Soup